+Acceptable use of the internet: agreement for parents and carers

+Name of parent/carer:

+Name of child:

+Online channels are an important way for parents/carers to communicate with, or about, our school.

+The school uses the following channels:

+- Our official Facebook page

+- Email/text groups for parents (for school announcements and information)

+- Class charts

+- Instagram

+- Twitter

-Acceptable use of the internet: agreement for parents and carers Name of parent/carer: Name of child: Online channels are an important way for parents/carers to commischool. unicate with, or about, our The school uses the following channels: Our official Facebook page Email/text groups for parents (for school announcements and i nformation) Our virtual learning platform • Instagram Twitter Our official website Parents/carers also set up independent channels to help them stay on top of what's happening in their child's class.
+- Our official website

+Parents/carers also set up independent channels to help them stay on top of what's happening in their child's class.
 For example, class/year Facebook groups, email groups, or chats (through apps such as WhatsApp).

-When communicating with the school via official communication of private/independent channels to talk about the school, I will: hannels, or using Be respectful towards members of staff, and the school, at all t Be respectful of other parents/carers and children imes Direct any complaints or concerns through the school's official channels, so they can be dealt with in line with the school's complaints procedure I will not: Use private groups, the school's Facebook page, or personal social media to complain about or criticise members of staff.
-This is not constructive and the school can't improve or address issues unless they are raised in an appropriate way Use private groups, the school's Facebook page, or personal social media to complain about, or try to resolve, a behaviour issue involving other pupils.
-I will contact the school and speak to the appropriate member of staff if I'm aware of a specific behaviour issue or incident Upload or share photos or videos on social media of any child other than my own, unless I have the permission of the other children's parents/carers Signed: Date:
+When communicating with the school via official communication channels, or using private/independent channels to talk about the school, I will:

+- Be respectful towards members of staff, and the school, at all times - Be respectful of other parents/carers and children - Direct any complaints or concerns through the school's official channels, so they can be dealt with in line with the school's complaints procedure

+I will not:

+- Use private groups, the school's Facebook page, or personal social media to complain about or criticise members of staff.
+This is not constructive and the school can't improve or address issues unless they are raised in an appropriate way - Use private groups, the school's Facebook page, or personal social media to complain about, or try to resolve, a behaviour issue involving other Students.
+I will contact the school and speak to the appropriate member of staff if I'm aware of a specific behaviour issue or incident - Upload or share photos or videos on social media of any child other than my own, unless I have the permission of the other children's parents/carers

-Appendix 3: Acceptable use agreement for older pupils
+Appendix 3: Acceptable use agreement for older Students

-Acceptable use of the school's ICT facilities and internet: agreement for pupils and parents/carers
+Acceptable use of the school's ICT facilities and internet: agreement for Students and parents/carers